 If I were allowed to continue wishing, it would be fantastic if part of healthcare’s job also could involve giving people tools and knowledge to help them take responsibility for their health.
 The corporate world calls this working proactively, constructively, and long-term.

-do on your own?
+What can you do on your own?

 - Get to know your asthma.
 To be able to prevent your asthma problems, you need to get to know them, and become aware of which environments, situations, and foods trigger or increase your asthma symptoms.
 Avoid foods that help form mucus and give rise to inflammation, for example, sugar, wheat, and dairy.
 Make sure to drink enough water.